Pearlitic/pearlitic.github.io/WSE_guide.md

 - Legion (max +40% IED/DMG)
 - Consumables

 An easy and lazy way to find your IED and DMG is to equip a crap weapon with no potentials and use all your buffs.
-Use the values you get in the stat window as baseline, and then add the ""on-hit"" stats and other bonuses not accounted for in the stat window to your total."
+Use the values you get in the stat window as baseline, and then add the "on-hit" stats and other bonuses not accounted for in the stat window to your total."

 ### Q. I'm confused, is there an easy explanation on how to do this?